jerzown/Data-Sci-Projects/README.md

 # Data-Sci-Projects

+## Project 1 - Global Superstore Dashboard
 Overview

-The Global Superstore Analytics Dashboard is an interactive and comprehensive visualization tool designed to provide actionable insights into sales performance, customer behavior, and order trends.
+The Global Superstore Dashboard is an interactive and comprehensive visualization tool designed to provide actionable insights into sales performance, customer behavior, and order trends.
 It consists of three key pages:

 1. Sales Overview
 - Total Orders: Displays the cumulative number of orders.